rgj40q/laughing-succotash/doc.md

 * *bonel el bellel* 'good and beautiful'
 * *el bonel el bellel* 'both good and beautiful'
 * *bonel el bellel ol malel el fedel* 'beautiful and good or bad and ugly'

+Note that if one uses a conjunction at least once in the multiple phrase, then all its parts must be separated with conjunctions.
+One cannot mix single and multiple phrases in one.

 Each single is of two types.
 The first consists of intransitive appositive, optionally followed by an adverb type B phrase.
 * *bellel* 'beautiful'